mauree155/Trade---Customs-Analysis/README.md

 Access the live version here: [Dashboard Link](https://trade-and-customs-analysis-awaq.onrender.com/)

 ## Conclusion

-This analysis of trade and customs data revealed several key insights:

-- Strong correlations exist between **FOB, CIF, and Total Tax**, confirming their central role in trade monitoring.
-- **China** and a few HS code sections dominate Nigeria’s imports, highlighting potential dependency risks.
-- Clear **seasonal and temporal trends** were observed, with trade volumes peaking around **festive and agricultural cycles**.
-- Tax contributions vary significantly across HS code sections, suggesting uneven revenue distribution.
-- Outlier transactions and irregular CIF-FOB ratios indicate areas where **compliance monitoring** can be strengthened.

-These findings underscore the importance of **data-driven customs management** to improve efficiency, reduce revenue leakages, and guide economic policy.
+The analysis of trade and customs data offers valuable insights into import patterns, taxation efficiency, and compliance performance.
+Key findings show that trade is often concentrated among a few countries and product categories, which can create potential dependency risks.
+Strong correlations between trade values and tax collected confirm the importance of these metrics in monitoring trade performance, while seasonal and temporal trends reveal predictable fluctuations that can inform operational planning.

+Variations in tax contributions across product categories and the presence of outlier transactions indicate opportunities to strengthen compliance, optimize revenue collection, and reduce leakages.
+These insights underscore the importance of a data-driven approach to customs management, enabling authorities and policymakers to make informed decisions, enhance operational efficiency, and support evidence-based trade and economic policies.

+By applying these findings, customs authorities can improve trade monitoring, diversify risk, implement targeted interventions, and create a more resilient and efficient trade ecosystem.

 ## Contact